 Wellbeing booklet with support and advice for older people isolating at home

-The University’s Healthy Ageing Research Group has teamed up with the Greater Manchester Ageing Hub to support those who are self-isolating during COVID-19.
+In May 2020 the University’s Healthy Ageing Research Group teamed up with the Greater Manchester Ageing Hub at the Combined Authority to support those who are self-isolating during COVID-19.

-The free resource is specifically targeted at those who are currently unable to go outside, or have limited or no access to online resources.
+The Keeping Well this Winter resource is specifically targeted at those who are currently self-isolating and/or shielding, or the any people who have limited or no access to online resources.

 - home exercises

 - mental wellbeing